yoshiki9636/my-systolic/README.md

   my-systolic/sim/fullsimtop.v

-  my-riscv-rv32i/cpu/*.v

-  my-riscv-rv32i/io/*.v

-  my-riscv-rv32i/mon/*.v

-  my-riscv-rv32i/sim/pll_sim.v
+  my-systolic/cpu/*.v

+  my-systolic/io/*.v

+  my-systolic/mon/*.v

+  my-systolic/sim/pll_sim.v

 Open fpga_all_top.v and change define to TANG_PRIMER

 Enter my-systolic/asm and execute the following
-  $ ./riscv-asm1.pl systolic_test4.asm > ../fsim/test.txt
+  $ ./riscv-asm1.pl systolic_test_whole_gen.asm  > ../fsim/test.txt

-Enter my-systolic/fsim and execute the following
-  $ python3 ../tools/matrix_file_gen.py 64 2 a2.csv b2.csv c2.txt
+  $ python3 ../tools/matrix_file_gen2.py 64 a2.csv b2.csv c2.txt
   $ ../tools/split.pl c2.txt
+  $ mv test*txt ../fsim
+Enter to my-systolic/fsim

 Now you have all the files you need to run the simulation in fsim.
 Please run the simulation on your RTL simulator.
 The author uses Modelsim, a free version provided by intel.